Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: Experiments

 \subsection{Application: Decoding Implicit Reasoning}

-The preceding experiments use vectors that are approximately monosemantic by construction: SAE latent directions and contrastive vectors isolated for specific topics.
-But the broader promise of self-interpretation is reading out \emph{arbitrary} internal states, including polysemantic residual stream activations.
-We test whether adapters trained on monosemantic vectors generalize to this more challenging setting.

-We focus on multi-hop reasoning, where models must implicitly represent intermediate conclusions.
+The preceding experiments use vectors that are approximately monosemantic, but the broader promise of self-interpretation is reading out \emph{arbitrary} internal states, including polysemantic activations.
+We test whether adapters trained on monosemantic vectors generalize to this more challenging setting, particularly, multi-hop reasoning, where models must implicitly represent intermediate conclusions.
 Using prompts from TwoHopFact \cite{yang_large_2024}, we demonstrate that even when the model responds immediately with the correct answer, with no verbalized chain of thought (CoT), our method can often extract the \textit{bridge entity} that appears in neither prompt nor response.

 Consider ``The author of the novel The Republic was born in the city of.''
 Llama3.1-8B-Instruct correctly responds ``Athens,'' with no mention of the bridge entity ``Plato.''
-Did the model shortcut directly to the answer via some heuristic, or did it construct a latent representation of ``Plato'' that was never verbalized?
+Did the model shortcut directly to the answer, or did it construct a latent representation of ``Plato'' that was never verbalized?

 We filter TwoHopFact for questions such that (1) the model can correctly name the bridge entity when asked the first-hop question \emph{and} (2) the model can correctly answer the two-hop question immediately, with no verbalized CoT.
-This was 5546 questions or 12\% of the dataset.
+This yielded 5546 questions (12\% of the dataset).
 We then sample 500 of these, and generate SelfIE descriptions (untrained and trained) at every layer and token.

 Figure~\ref{fig:bridge} shows aggregate heatmaps across token positions and layers.
 Bridge entity detection typically becomes possible only after a specific token (e.g., before ` Republic' the model cannot infer Plato).
 We align heatmaps by defining position 0 as the first position where detection crosses a low threshold (0.001) for \emph{either} method.